 The starting point for success is establishing true user identities.
 But in the age of increasing regulations around consumer privacy, the challenges multiply.
 Advertisers and publishers must work together to ensure that their identity resolution strategies align, and should look to technology providers to help facilitate that relationship.

 Addressability depends on assigning a unique identifier to a given user online and relies heavily on first-party data.
 Publishers’ first-party data in the form of email addresses, home addresses, or other volunteered personal information is the gold-standard for advertiser targeting.

 In the era of a cookie-less digital ecosystem, which could also include the erasure of mobile advertising IDs, the importance of first-party data cannot be understated; it lies at the center of most addressable advertising.
-Tools like Audience Encore allow publishers and data owners to improve how they transact on audience data — giving more control to the data owner and better ROI for the advertiser.
+Tools like Connect allow publishers and data owners to improve how they transact on audience data — giving more control to the data owner and better ROI for the advertiser.

 Additionally, advertisers can make use of a logged-in email address provided by a publisher (often hashed to ensure privacy).
 That piece of data can then be used as the basis for a pseudonymous identifier, also known as a deterministic ID.

 In reality, as effective as deterministic IDs are, they are not enough to help advertisers reach scaled audience segments anytime soon.
 For now, brands are turning more and more to probabilistic identifiers.
 These are IDs that use a diverse array of information based on cross-channel signals, such as browser version, device type, time zone, and shared IP addresses.